rsdoiel/antenna/socal_north.md

 ---

-## LA County supervisors to vote on pulling over $300M annual taxpayer dollars out of homeless services agency
+## LA County supervisors to vote on pulling over $300 million out of homeless services agency

-date: 2025-03-13, updated: 2025-03-13, from: The LAist
+date: 2025-03-13, updated: 2025-03-14, from: The LAist

 The proposal comes after a pair of scathing audits about the L.A.
 Homeless Services Authority, known as LAHSA.
-If approved, the money would instead be directly overseen by the county.
+If approved, the annual spend of taxpayer money would instead be directly overseen by the county.

 <br>